Hidden Complexities of Overtime and Time Off: 5 Quick Scheduling Insights

 The long list of details schedulers commonly overlook includes managing overtime and time off – both of which are top concerns, especially at certain times of the year.
-The holiday rush, for example, produces a sharp increase in demand for workers and extra shifts, accompanied by a surge in employee time-off requests.
-Balancing these opposing dynamics with the fiscal year-end can create a perfect storm of logistical chaos for managers.
+Fluctuating client needs can easily create demand surges that overlap with employee time-off requests.
+Balancing these opposing dynamics can create a perfect storm of logistical chaos for managers.

 These myriad scheduling details – hours worked, OT rules, tracking accrued PTO, and who’s available to sub – often rely solely on specifics that managers “just know.”
 But manually juggling so much complicated data is a recipe for unnecessary – and intensive – work.
 Think about how much more could be accomplished by freeing up the time and brainpower of these avoidable tasks.

 Before you can take steps to relieve your employee scheduling burden, it’s important to identify the answers to the following:

 - Which challenges are more complex than they seem?

 - How much extra work are schedulers already doing in their heads?

 - What are the organization’s unique scheduling requirements?

 The better you understand these basic questions, the more effectively you can streamline your employee scheduling.

 Next, consider the following elements of overtime and time-off management to build on these foundational insights:

 1) Effective Communication

 How do you confirm timekeeping with managers?
 Do you find subs through a phone tree or handle work requests through email chains?
 Are availability changes and workload increases provided in real time?
 Better productivity starts with more efficient communication across your organization.

 2) Overtime Monitoring

 Do you know who is at risk of 40+ hours this week?
 Can you account for time split between multiple departments or locations?
 Does overtime pay seem unavoidable?
 Mentally logging hours worked is exhausting.
 Standardize timekeeping records and processes to offload that burden, avoid fatigue, and better control costs.

 3) Time-Off Visibility